 Today, an integrated network of fuel funds across the nation carries on Mrs. Adams’ vision.

 With the onset of the deregulation of the electric utility industry, Fuel Fund changed its name to Fuel Fund of Maryland.
-Throughout its history, the Fuel Fund has focused solely on the essential energy needs of households for whom energy is unaffordable.
+Throughout its history, the Fuel Fund has focused solely on the essential energy needs of a BGE household who has had their power disconnected or receipt of an impending turn off notice from their utility.

-Households who receive help always pay a portion of the balance, and the Fuel Fund pays the rest to bring the balance down to zero, giving them a fresh start.
-In this way, the Fuel Fund supplements the resources of each household and ensures that applicants have “skin in the game” with their bill responsibility.
+A BGE household who receives help always pay a portion of the balance, and the Fuel Fund pays the rest to bring the balance down to zero, giving the household a fresh start.
+In this way, the Fuel Fund supplements the resources of each BGE household and ensures that BGE customers have “skin in the game” with their bill accountability and responsibility.

-To utilize all available resources, the Fuel Fund refers applicants to government-funded programs operated by the state Office of Home Energy Programs.
+To utilize all available resources, the Fuel Fund refers BGE households to government-funded programs operated by the state Office of Home Energy Programs.
 Often, these programs provide adequate assistance.
-If additional help is needed, the Fuel Fund of Maryland steps in and may be able to provide a financial grant for a qualifying household.
+If additional help is needed, the Fuel Fund of Maryland steps in and may be able to provide a financial grant for a qualifying BGE customer.

 The Fuel Fund has prided itself on delivering crisis intervention programs efficiently, with accountability and sustainability for more than four decades.
 In 2024, the Fuel Fund of Maryland received a 4-star rating from Charity Navigator and the Platinum Transparency rating from GuideStar.